ClosedMixed

 Who Can Apply

-Eligible applicants had to be either an Aboriginal organisation that is an incorporated legal entity under the Corporations Act 2001 (Cth), the Associations Incorporation Reform Act 2001 (Vic), or the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (Cth), or a social enterprise with a clearly stated purpose or mission specifically supporting Aboriginal communities in bushfire recovery.
-Applicants had to have the capability to report to Emergency Recovery Victoria on project outcomes and activities, hold a current Australian Business Number, and have no outstanding acquittals for previous government grant programs.
+Eligible applicants had to be either an Aboriginal organisation that is an incorporated legal entity under the Corporations Act 2001 (Cth), the Associations Incorporation Reform Act 2001 (Vic), or the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (Cth), or a social enterprise with a clearly stated purpose specifically supporting Aboriginal communities in bushfire recovery.
+Applicants had to have a current ABN, be capable of reporting outcomes and activities to ERV, and have no outstanding acquittals for previous government grants.
 For stream one cultural heritage projects, applicants also had to have Country directly impacted by the 2019–20 bushfires.
-Organisations without incorporation or an ABN could apply if supported by an eligible auspice organisation that agreed to manage the grant.
-Ineligible applicants included state and federal government agencies, individuals and sole traders, unincorporated community organisations, commercial enterprises applying alone, fixed trusts, local government authorities, and registered schools, preschools, TAFE institutes and universities, although some of these could act as auspice organisations.
+Organisations without incorporation or an ABN could apply if supported by an eligible auspice organisation managing the grant.
+Ineligible applicants included state and federal government agencies, individuals and sole traders, unincorporated community organisations, commercial enterprises applying alone, fixed trusts, local government authorities, and registered schools, preschools, TAFEs and universities, although some of these could act as auspice organisations.

 What's Funded

-Funded activities included country mapping, protection works for Aboriginal cultural heritage, training and capacity building for Traditional Owner organisations, archaeological data collection and processing, events to reconnect communities, community resilience activities, and community development projects.
+Funded activities included country mapping, protection works for Aboriginal cultural heritage, training and capacity building for Traditional Owner organisations, archaeological data collection and processing, events to reconnect communities, community resilience activities, community development projects, and culturally appropriate business support.

 Expected Outcomes

-Projects were expected to support healing from trauma, strengthen recovery and resilience through Aboriginal culture and connection to Country, increase Aboriginal community capability to lead recovery and healing, and deliver direct benefits to bushfire-affected Aboriginal communities.
+Projects were expected to support trauma healing, strengthen recovery and resilience through Aboriginal culture and connection to Country, increase Aboriginal community capability to lead recovery and healing, and deliver direct benefits to communities affected by the 2019–20 Victorian bushfires.

 Key Information